 *This is an adapted and shortened version of a text prepared by the staff and students of Development Studies at the University of Helsinki in September 2018, which we were highly inspired by, and given permission to adopt and use for the purposes of communicating FSDR’s stance on Development Research.

-The members of Finnish Society of Development Research (FSDR) are individuals and societies interested in academic and scientific Development Studies.
-The annual membership fee is 20 euros.
-For students the annual fee is 10 euros and for societies 42 euros.
-Participating in FSDR’s events, such as the annual conference, is free of charge for all members.
+The members of Finnish Society of Development Research (FSDR) are individuals and societies interested in academic and scientific Development Research.
+As a member you can join in FSDR’s events and participate in the annual Development Days conference at a reduced fee.
 Additionally all members get an email newsletter of the Society’s activities.

 The society organizes each year an international conference on a topical theme with changing partner organizations.
-The society is currently cooperating with its sister organizations in Nordic countries so as to co-organize joint events in the future.
-Development Days 2019 (28.2.-1.3.2019) is titled Repositioning global development: changing actors, geographies and ontologies.
-See more about the 2019 conference here.
+The society is cooperating with its sister organizations in Nordic countries so as to co-organize joint events and conferences.

 Our past events include: